edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 COVID-19 Procedures
 -------------------
 The following procedures apply to all users visiting the Hacklab premises.
-The following words have special meaning

-- **MUST/MUST NOT** - A mandatory rule.
-Failure to follow these rules will result in a warning.
-Continued breaches will result in your access to facilities being suspended.
-These rules protect others from you.
-- **SHOULD/SHOULD NOT** - Strong guidance which we advise you to follow unless you have a good reason not to.
-These rules primarily protect you from others.
-- **MAY** - Optional guidance that you might want to consider to reduce risks further.
+These rules are mandatory for all users of the space unless specified as optional or advisory in the text.

 Who Can Use The Lab?
 ^^^^^^^^^^^^^^^^^^^^
-We are currently only open to members and you **MUST NOT** bring visitors to the Hacklab or allow access to the public.
+We are currently only open to members and you must not bring visitors to the Hacklab or allow access to the public.

-We have one exception to this rule where you would otherwise be lone working or require assistance with a project for health and safety reasons (e.g. manual handling).
-In this case, you **MAY** bring one member of your household (including any bubble) to assist you.
-If you require this exemption you MUST ensure that the household member has read this policy, completes contact tracing and that you book exclusive use of the room you are working.
+Where you would otherwise be lone working or require assistance with a project for health and safety reasons (e.g. manual handling) you may bring one member of your household (including any bubble) to assist you.
+If you require this exemption you must ensure that the household member has read this policy, completes contact tracing and that you book exclusive use of the room you are working.

-For any other exceptions, you **MUST** contact the Hacklab Directors for approval.
+If any other non-member requires access, please contact the Hacklab Directors for approval.

 Before Your Visit
 ^^^^^^^^^^^^^^^^^
 Please plan your visit carefully.
 As a Hacklab user you are responsible for managing your own risks and you may have specific health concerns making you more susceptible to COVID-19.
-You **SHOULD** consider the risks to yourself and whether your visit is necessary.
+You should consider the risks to yourself and whether your visit is necessary.

+Rules:
+- You must book your use of the lab before entering the premises
-- You **MUST NOT** attend the Hacklab if you are required to self-isolate or quarantine (see below for details of when this is required)
+- Do not attend the Hacklab if you are required to self-isolate or quarantine (e.g. if you or a household member contracts Coronavirus, if contacted by Test and Trace or in the case of returning from travel)
-- You **MUST** check the current COVID-19 zones and travel guidance.
-If you live outside of the Edinburgh Council area then it may be illegal to travel to the Hacklab if either you or the Hacklab are in Level 3 or Level 4 zones.
-If you live inside the Edinburgh Council area you **SHOULD NOT** travel to the Hacklab unless absolutely necessary
-- You **MUST** book your use of the lab
-- You **MUST NOT** use the Hacklab for social meetups - please use a local cafe or similar
+- Do not use the Hacklab for social meetups or entertaining.
+Due to the unsupervised nature of the premises, we are applying the guidance for indoor at-home meetings for social activities.

+Advice
+- Check the current COVID-19 zones and travel guidance.
+Travel in and out of Zone 3 or Zone 4 is currently illegal
-- You **MAY** want to consider how you will get to the Hacklab.
+- Consider how you will get to the Hacklab.
 Walking, cycling or car are lower risk than using public transport
-- You **MAY** want to plan your work carefully as you **MUST** fully clear and tidy your work area before your booking ends
+- Plan your work carefully as you must fully clear and tidy your work area before your booking ends
-- You **MAY** want to bring extra clothes as the Hacklab can be cold when windows are open for ventilation
+- Consider bringing extra clothes as the Hacklab can be cold when windows are open for ventilation
-- You **SHOULD** bring your own PPE if you have it
+- Bring your own PPE if you have it

-The current self-isolation and quarantine rules are

-- You **MUST** isolate for 10 days from the onset of symptoms.
-- If you have you have received a negative COVID-19 test following the onset of symptoms you **MAY** end your isolation if you have not had a fever for 48h
-- You **MUST** isolate for 14 days if told to by the Test and Trace system, by the Protect Scotland application or if a member of your household develops coronavirus
-- You **MUST** quarantine for 14 days when arriving from certain countries.
-See `https://www.gov.scot/publications/coronavirus-covid-19-public-health-checks-at-borders/ <https://www.gov.scot/publications/coronavirus-covid-19-public-health-checks-at-borders/>`_ for details.

 How To Book
 ^^^^^^^^^^^